Introduction to C++ Programming

 Basic elements:are the core components of any programming language, defining how a program is structured and how it operates.
 They are the most minimal and essential units required to create a program.
 These elements work within the rules of the language’s syntax, meaning they must follow specific formats and conventions.

 Examples of basic elements include variables, data types, operators, constants, reserved keywords, and punctuation marks like semicolons,braces and Each of these elements plays a specific role in telling the computer what to do.
+For example,

 #include <iostream>